 Brooklyn (Dante Sellers) gets a call from Doc (David Cairo).
 It seems he has his brother’s body and intends to reanimate it.
 But he needs a bit of help.
 While waiting for the bus over there he meets Kori (Danielle Page, Amazon Hot Box, Strip Club Massacre).
 What he doesn’t know is she has a man.
 Little Dave (Nathan Hamilton, Frankenstein Created Bikers) leader of the pack called Satan’s Own.

 Meanwhile, Brooklyn and the Doc manage to raise Detroit from the dead thanks to the wonders of “Night of the Living Kush”.
 The only problem is he can’t say anything but “Gucci”.
 And he has an even greater thirst for malt liquor than he did when he was alive.
 Realizing who he is and what happened to him he breaks out, looking for revenge.

-Writer/director Richard Tanner (Room For Rent, Earth Girls are Sleazy) knew he had no budget and went with it.
+Writer/director Richard Tanner (Mother Noose Presents Once Upon a Nightmare, Earth Girls are Sleazy) knew he had no budget and went with it.
 Doc’s lab equipment includes a plasma globe and jumper cables.
 I haven’t seen props like that since Al Adamson used a colander as part of a mad scientist’s lab gear.